codacy/codacy-rubocop/docs/description/Naming_MemoizedInstanceVariableName.md

 convention that is used to implicitly indicate that an ivar should not be set or referenced outside of the memoization method.

-This cop relies on the pattern `@instance_var ||= ...`,
-but this is sometimes used for other purposes than memoization so this cop is considered unsafe.

 # Examples

 ```ruby